Update: ‘LFP battery’ section added.

 Talking about the level of flexibility BMW Group’s architectures offer in an interview with Auto Zeitung in June 2021, Oliver Zipse, Chairman of BoM, BMW Group, dropped a big hint about a pure electric BMW 2 Series Convertible.
 He said that the 2 Series Coupe and X7 sit on the same architecture and that technically it is possible to offer an electric convertible.
 “How many electric convertibles do you know in this world,” Zipse continued, indicating that the company could be studying the business case of an electric convertible, which could become the BMW i2.
 He mentioned that BMW Group owes it to its customers to continue selling models with strong characters and emotions, including “coupes and convertibles.”

-In more recent updates, reports say that BMW Group has filed new trademark applications for ‘BMW i2’ and ‘i2’ names.
-The company has owned rights to these names in countries for many years.
-While possibilities of a BMW i2 coming to showrooms exists, we reckon the new development is more of a legal formality to protect the names in all the countries possible and deemed necessary.
+In more recent updates, reports say that the BMW Group has filed new trademark applications for ‘BMW i2’ and ‘i2’ names.
+The company has owned rights to the names in countries for many years.
+While possibilities of a BMW i2 coming to showrooms are strong, we reckon the new development is a legal formality to protect the names in all the countries where it is deemed necessary.

 BMW’s EV strategy

-BMW Group plans to have 13 EVs in its showrooms by 2023, and thereby achieve ICE-ban readiness.
-While some of them are MINI models, most would be BMW electric cars.
-By the end of 2025, it aims to increase its cumulative EV sales to around two million units.
-By 2030, no less than 50% of BMW sales would come from EVs.
+BMW Group plans to have 13 EVs in showrooms by 2023, and thereby achieve ICE-ban readiness.
+While some of them are MINI models like the Cooper Electric and the Countryman, most would be BMW electric cars.
+By the end of 2025, it aims to increase cumulative EV sales to around two million units.
+By 2030, no less than 50% of BMW sales would come from EVs, which warrants electric versions of almost every BMW vehicle.

 Featured image: BMW i1 Isetta by Giorgi Tedoradze